ExistedGit/Dota2Cheat/README.md

 * Work in progress:
   * Roshan timer

-I intend to implement most of the usual cheat functionality
+I intend to get most of D2C's functionality to work in the most proper way possible.
+Y'know, to rebuild functions and remove signatures, to use less detectable and/or more comfortable methods.
+That kinda stuff.

 ## Building
 You need to install the protobuf library for it to work.
 Install [vcpkg](https://vcpkg.io/en/getting-started.html).
 Navigate to the folder with vcpkg.exe.
 Open the console in the folder and enter the following command: